nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 4. Deposit your entire inventory into Chests.
 Withdraw the following:
    - Fiberglass Rod
 5. Travel to Pelican Town via the Bus Stop.
 When you transition to Pelican Town, the Community Center cutscene will trigger.
    - Do not skip the cutscene.
-If you skip it the game will place you at the entrance to Pelican Town instead of the Community Center door.
+If you skip it the game will place you at the entrance of Pelican Town instead of the Community Center door.

 ### Pelican Town